christopherwebb/rust_ray_tracer/README.md

 To generate the final image of Ray Tracing In One Weekend:

 ```
-Command goes here
+cargo run --example final_weekend | cargo run --bin rust_ray_tracing -w 2000 -h 1000 -s 100 | cargo run --bin rust_ray_assemble -w 2000 -h 1000 > final_image.ppm
 ```

-The above will generate an image, ``, with the final result.
+The above will generate an image, `final_image.ppm`, with the final result.

-## What all the commands actually mean / do
+## But what do all those commands actually mean / do

+### The example generator

+`cargo run --example final_weekend` generates the JSON scene.
+This command can, of course, be outputed into a json file, and that file fed into the ray tracer.

 ### rust_ray_tracer

+The `cargo run --bin rust_ray_tracing -w 2000 -h 1000 -s 100` command runs the ray tracer to generate a 2000x1000 image, with 100 samples per pixel.

+The actual ray tracer.
 Takes in as input the scene json, and outputs json lines (one line per ray result).
+Takes an awful long time, and uses stderr to render a progress bar.

 ```
 USAGE:
     rust_ray_tracing [OPTIONS]